Loading, please wait...

 - Stomach problems, diarrhoea or constipation.

 However awful you may feel, remember - Jet lag is a temporary condition.
 If you frequently travel across time zones for work or business, you may find yourself continually struggling with the condition.
 In this case, is always advised to seek help from a qualified sleep specialist.

 Preventing jet lag

 There are a few remedial steps that can be taken to prevent jet lag from occurring or to at least mitigate its effects:

 - Arrive early.
 If you have an important event that requires you to be in top form, it's advisable to arrive a couple of days earlier so as to give the body enough time to adjust.

 - Have enough rest during the trip.
 Get some sleep and rest during the flight so as to avoid having post-flight sleep-deprivation.

 - Slowly adjust your schedule before leaving - If you will be traveling east, start going to bed much earlier in the days immediately leading up to your departure.
 If you are travelling west, go to bed much later than usual.

-Following these practical suggestions can help you to minimize the affects of jet-lag and stay productive on your business trip.
-Another important way to ensure peace of mind when on your business trip is to take out a specialised business travel insurance policy.
+Following these practical suggestions can help you to minimise the affects of jet lag and stay productive on your business trip.
+Another important way to ensure peace of mind when on your business trip is to take out a travel insurance policy.
 Check out the business travel insurance page for more information.

 If you found the tips and insights into business travel useful, then check out our other helpful articles...